mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 ## Public, protected and private inheritance

-These specifiers modify accessibility of inherited members as below
+These specifiers modify the accessibility of inherited members as below

 <table style="width:100%">